frannyfx/panorama/README.md

 - `typescript` and `webpack-cli` installed as global Node modules.

 ## ⚙️ Compiling
-The following values need to be added to the `config.json` file before compilation:
-- 🔐 A valid RSA key generated using OpenSSL to sign tickets.
-- 🐙 A valid GitHub client ID and secret.

 You should build the frontend component first, as the script will also transfer the necessary files to the compilation directory.

 ### Frontend